Reg17/AnxietyGo/README.md

 ## Project Description

-We are creating an open-source project with the purpose to help people with social anxiety.
+We are creating an open-source project with the purpose of helping people with social anxiety.
 Many people could benefit from this project.

 The purpose of the project is to build a cross-platform app (mainly iOS and Android).
 The app would show the users social challenges for them to do which helps with their social anxiety or any related anxiety disorders.